 It is very important to consider the various costs associated with a heat pump versus a pool heater.
 From installation, maintenance and repairs to operating costs, the overall cost of a heat pump will greatly exceed its initial purchase point, so it is imperative to carefully consider which kind of pump you will buy.

 Depending on your needs, a pool heater or a heat pump is a great option to heat your commercial or residential pool.
 The primary points to consider are initial costs, operating costs, your local climate and the size of the pool.
-Take your time and consider reviews on individual products so that you can make an informed decision that will continue to benefit you for many years to come.
+Take your time to read reviews on individual product brands so that you can make an informed decision that will continue to benefit you for years.